Trump silent as aides look to explain his vague Charlottesville statement

 "I condemn white supremacists and racists and white Nazi groups and all the other groups that espouse this kind of hatred and exclusion," Bossert added, going further than the President ever had.
 "I can't be clearer."

 National security adviser H.R.
-McMaser also condemned the violence and labeled it terrorism.
+McMaster also condemned the violence and labeled it terrorism.

 "The President has been very clear.
 We cannot tolerate this kind of bigotry, this kind of hatred," he said.
 "And what he did is, he called on all Americans to take a firm stance against it."